savonet/book/workflow.md

 Liquidsoap has native support for ogg which is a _container_: it is a file format which can contain multiple streams (typically, audio and/or video).
 The syntax for encoding in ogg is `%ogg(...)`, where the `...` is a list of streams.
-The currently supported encoders for the streams them selves are opus, vorbis, speex and flac for audio, and theora for video.
+The currently supported encoders for the streams them selves are Opus, Vorbis, Speex and FLAC for audio, and theora for video.
 For instance, we can encode an opus stream in an ogg container with the encoder

 ```{.liquidsoap include="liq/encoder-ogg-1.liq" from=2 to=-1}